Bilou4/hubble-berry/README.md

 I wanted to start Astrophotography and the HQ pi camera was just announced.
 Thus I decided to create a website to manage this camera easily and let others access some pages as a Gallery.
+Hubble-Berry is my first contribution to the Open Source world, do not hesitate to suggest improvements on the code, the documentation or features.

 ## Getting Started